-The Aged Care Quality and Safety Commission (the Commission) has recently released updated guidelines for its Serious Incident Response Scheme (SIRS) for residential aged care providers.
-The new SIRS, set to start in April 2021, aims to further safeguard aged care consumers from abuse and neglect by ensuring that providers follow the incident response procedures specified in the scheme.
+The Aged Care Quality and Safety Commission’s (the Commission) Serious Incident Response Scheme (SIRS) for government-funded Residential Aged Care Providers is set to commence in April 2021.
+The new SIRS aims to further safeguard aged care consumers from abuse and neglect by empowering consumers, and by ensuring that providers follow the incident response procedures specified in the scheme.

 The SIRS brings the requirements of incident reporting in aged care into alignment with those of the NDIS.
 For providers of both aged care and NDIS services, and providers familiar with the NDIS requirements, the new scheme will not present new compliance concepts.